aquatikz/ESP32-CAM-Live-cat-feeder-camera-Telegram-/README.md

    > If you’re using a USB-equipped ESP32-CAM board, select the correct variant if it appears.
 2. Go to **Tools → Port** and select the COM port associated with your ESP32-CAM.
 3. Set **Upload Speed** to `115200`.
-4. Install SD card - the SD Card is to store the photos after they are taken to a sibgle file.
+4. Install SD card - the SD Card is to store the photos after they are taken to a sibgle file to /catcam
 ---

 ### 5. Connect ESP32-CAM for Flashing